moderndatacompany/dataos.info/docs/learn/operator_learn_track/access_control/authentication/adding_user_in_keycloak/index.md

-# Adding user in the Keycloak
+# Adding user in Keycloak

+Managing user access is a key aspect of system administration in Keycloak.
+This guide explains how to create and manage users within the Keycloak Admin Console, ensuring seamless user onboarding.

+## Scenario

+You’re responsible for onboarding a new team member to your organization’s system.
+To provide them secure access, you need to create their user profile in Keycloak.
+With administrative access, you navigate to the Users section in the Keycloak Admin Console.
+Using the Create User option, you set up user profile to access the system confidently and securely.

+## Prerequisite

 Before proceeding, ensure that you meet the following requirements:

-- You must have administrative access to the Keycloak Admin Console to create and manage users.
+- **Administrator Access to Keycloak**: You must have administrative access to the Keycloak Admin Console to create and manage users.

 ## Steps

+Follow the below steps to add a user in the Keycloak:

 1. In the left-hand navigation menu of the Keycloak Admin Console, click on Users.
 This will bring up the user management screen.